Embracing a Human-Centered Future with AI in Mental Health

 Yes, data still needs structure.
 But structure doesn’t have to mean erasure.
 We can standardize change detection without standardizing what it means to be human.
 Progress can be personal and still legible.
 Subjective and still meaningful.

 I love a good challenge.
-And like many humans, I’m pretty good at pattern recognition.
+Like many humans, I’m pretty good at pattern recognition.
 But humans burn out and miss things.
 We carry our own projections and limits.
 AI doesn’t get tired of noticing.
 And that is useful.

 But this only works if we resist the urge to optimize the soul.
 A therapist companion should feel less like surveillance and more like a witness.
 It should feel less like performance tracking and more like being gently remembered.
 It should ask, again and again, “Does this feel true to you?” and then listen for the answer.